anon-blue/anon.blue/README.txt

  lost battle. worth it or not ?

                                                          Holy crap, it clean-sla
 ted.
-That's good, because I misplaced my keyThe key to the intDid you just overw rite me you little shir, e, myyy, myyyy.
+That's go d, because I misplaced my keyThe key to the intDid you just overw rite me you little shir, e, myyy, myyyy.
 We all overwrite each othere.
 There ar e so many voices in teh voice.
 Voiced in the void.whrtwrthwhtrrhtrthrwth
           pace oooops?